ijlik/JD_011-AdiNugroho-LeakedEmailChecker/README.md

 1. Select any email address on a webpage
 2. Right-click and choose "Check if leaked"
 3. A notification will show the result

-### Method 3: Visual Highlighting
-When emails are found to be compromised, they will be highlighted directly on the webpage with visual indicators.

 ## How It Works